 Split them open and toast them under the broiler.

 Slice some mushrooms and onions.
 You can add bell pepper and omit the mushrooms and/or onions.
-It’s all about what you like!

 I like to use a good sliced steak for this recipe.
 Whole Foods Market carries the Homestyle Meals brand of healthy all natural antibiotic-free sliced steaks.
 Homestyle Meals brand is a part of the Lou’s Naturals family which also includes Wellshire brand.
 Chop up the steaks.